 A: The Corporation respects a credit union’s right to self-determination and to pursue options available to it.

-The Corporation, in conjunction with the Registrar, is obliged to consider approval criteria to be applied to credit unions seeking to transition to the federal jurisdiction.
-The Corporation is also obliged to consider the impact to the stability of the Saskatchewan credit union system.
+The Corporation, in conjunction with the Registrar, is obligated to consider approval criteria to be applied to credit unions seeking to transition to the federal jurisdiction.
+The Corporation is also obligated to consider the impact on the stability of the Saskatchewan credit union system.

 Q: What are the Corporation’s expectations of credit unions seeking federal continuance with respect to member transparency?